-IOMA requests that the state of Iowa uphold its obligation to reimburse Iowa’s physicians at a fair and equitable rate for providing quality care for the state’s Medicaid recipients.
+IOMA requests that the state of Iowa uphold its obligations to reimburse Iowa’s physicians at a fair and equitable rate for providing quality care for the state’s Medicaid recipients.

 IOMA also believes that Medicaid savings should not be found through cuts to providers with so-called “cost containment strategies.”
 These measures only serve to reduce already inadequate payment rates.
-The Medicaid system is now paying providers less than half of what commercial carriers pay for the same service.
-This disparity is leading to many providers making the difficult decision to limit the number of Medicaid patients for which they care.
+The Medicaid system is now paying providers less than half of what commercial carries pay for the same services.
+This disparity is leading to may providers making the difficult decision to limit the number of Medicaid patients for which they care.

 The use of prior authorization in recent years has greatly expanded to include requirements for prior authorization of diagnostic testing, medical procedures, and pharmaceutical agents, including even some generic medications.
 This expansion of prior authorization now greatly interferes with, prohibits, and/or delays patient access to medically indicated and necessary diagnostic and therapeutic services and agents.

-Many claims payers and pharmacy benefit managers refuse to disclose the criteria they use to make decisions on prior authorization request, make decisions contrary to their published policies, render decisions which are arbitrary and capricious, and/or fail to disclose information on how to contact them.
+Many claims payers and pharmacy benefit managers refuse to disclose the criteria they use to make decisions on prior authorization request, make decisions contrary to their published policies, render decisions which are arbitrary and capricious, and/or fail to disclose information to how contact them.

-IOMA will seek legislation to remedy these areas so it is not detrimental to their patient’s health or well being.
+IOMA will seek legislation to remedy these areas so it is not detrimental to their patient’s health and well-being.